 The department has an extensive offering of courses in the finance tracks.
 All master’s-level finance courses are scheduled to avoid conflicts, giving students the opportunity to select from among all of the 500-level finance courses offered.

 The Master's project is an opportunity unique to our MSF program.
-Students work in pairs and a Ph.D.-Finance student advisor to deepen your understanding of an area of finance interesting to you.
+Students work in pairs and with a Ph.D.-Finance student advisor to deepen your understanding of an area of finance of interest to you.
 Residency in Tucson and weekly assignments are required.

 Add a semester, add a degree.
 Our dual degrees take you from impressive to unstoppable.
-Develop your business acumen with an MBA or Master's in Accounting, or branch out with a JD, Master's in Econometrics or Master's in Business Analytics.
+Develop your business acumen with an MBA or Master's in Accounting, or branch out with a JD, or Master's in Business Analytics.

 Master of Business Administration / Master of Science Finance